ezra-bible-app/ezra-bible-app/README.md

 ## Upcoming Features

 Ezra Project is currently on a bi-monthly release schedule.
-The next release [0.13.0](https://github.com/tobias-klein/ezra-project/milestone/3) is planned for May 2020 with the following new features:
+The next release [0.13.0](https://github.com/tobias-klein/ezra-project/milestone/3) is planned for June 2020 with the following new features:

 * Bible browser: Parallel translation mode ([#30][i30])
 * Install wizard: Upgrade functionality ([#31][i31])